 amount of street wash and dust control water used.
-Other near stemmy veter discharges shall be in CVID is in compliance with the requirements Other non-stormwater discharges shall be in compliance with the requirements of a pollution prevention plan reviewed by the Permittee which addresses control of such discharges.
+Other non-stormwater discharges shall be in compliance with the requirements of a pollution prevention plan reviewed by the Permittee which addresses control of such discharges.
 SVID is in compliance with the requirements of the SVID stormwater pollution prevention plan (SWPPP) for campus facility activities.